TheThingILearn/helper/README.md

 // and then add the boilerplate code using the green button on the right!e
 ```
 ---------------------------------------------------------------------------------------------------------------------------
-4. make the return value UploadedFile and tick the null box
+4. Change the custom action name to "videoPreviewV2" save and check for errors
 ---------------------------------------------------------------------------------------------------------------------------
-5. Change the custom action name to "videoPreviewFinal" save and check for errors
+5. Go to your Home page and add Button widget and open the action tree
 ---------------------------------------------------------------------------------------------------------------------------
 6. go to your app HomePage and add a video player widget in the video type change/keep it to "NetWork"
 in the path make a "conditional builder" and set the condetion to single condetion and make the first value